 How would you describe a design pattern?
 Why design patterns are important?

-These questions have been frequently being asked in technical sessions while hiring Programmers.
+These questions are frequently being asked in technical sessions while hiring experienced programmers.
 Design Patterns can act as means of communicating a problem to another developer.
 You may already know how to solve a particular problem and it might follow the structure of a pattern, but it’s better to have a common vocabulary that you can explain to someone what that problem is.

 Patterns are an abstract topic.
 It isn’t something that you look at the concept and then have it memorized and know how to apply it from there.
 Some patterns are more easily applied to particular problems than another, so I suggest revisiting patterns.
 Once you gain more experience in programming , your perception might change after coding those patterns.
 A lot of people have used a singleton and think that they have used design patterns, but there is much more than just a singleton out there.

 The GoF (Gang of Four) has classified patterns into three groups:

 This discussion will focus completely on creational pattern.
 It is focused on how objects are created.
 There is lot more than just replacing the keyword new though, when talking about creational pattern.

 The creational patterns that we are going to cover are :

 - Prototype Pattern

 - Factory Pattern